True Facts about Hot Yoga and Weight loss

 All types of yoga can have this effect on you, but there’s something about hot yoga that just feels so good.

-That said, research suggests that hot yoga isn’t necessarily better for you than unheated types of yoga.
+That said, research suggests that Hot Yoga isn’t necessarily better for you than unheated types of yoga.
 Both types of Yoga are equally beneficial.
 It is more a case of personal preference if you don’t have any health concerns about your heart rate going up.
+Regular Yoga offers amazing health benefits as well.

 The ting is: simply spending time in a hot room can be enough to boost people’s mood and make your body relaxing deeper.